commercialhaskell/stack/doc/haskell_and_c_code.md

 #endif
 ~~~

-The `include-dirs` key will cause the specified directory (`autogen-stubs`) to
+The `include-dirs` key will cause the specified directory (again,
-be searched for C header files.
+`autogen-stubs` in this example) to be searched for C header files.

 The project's `stack.yaml` file only needs to identify a snapshot:
 ~~~yaml